-The 2014 Charles A. Barth Scholarship in Space Research will contribute to tuition costs of a senior at the University of Colorado Boulder in studies related to space research at the Laboratory for Atmospheric and Space Physics (LASP).
-For the 2014 Fall semester, one scholarship will be awarded to cover $1,400 in tuition.
+The Charles A. Barth Scholarship in Space Research will contribute to tuition costs of an undergraduate at the University of Colorado Boulder in studies related to space research at the Laboratory for Atmospheric and Space Physics (LASP).
+For the Fall semester, we expect that there will be two awards, each to cover $1,500 in tuition.

 Applicants should submit a 300-word statement of their proposed research project, an up-to-date academic transcript, and a one-page CV that includes any previous research experience and lists the researcher who would supervise the applicant’s work, plus an additional potential reference.